 By following the steps above, you will know where your money is going each and every month, and better understand how to hit your financial goals.

-Now, it’s time to take action and get your budget set for a successful financial year.
+Now, it’s time to take action and get your budget set for a successful financial year in 2021.

 Readers: what’s your favorite budgeting method?
 Do you have any budgeting tips I missed here?